nihalraman/nba-watchability-index/README.md

 ```

 You may also need to delete any file in the /app/migrations folder EXCEPT for `__init__.py` and rerun `docker compose`.

-## Troubleshooting

-If API isn't browsable, you may need to restart the docker container.